Cryptocurrencies with Lightning Network Support

-Bitcoin network processes around seven transactions per second, Ethereum 15, Ripple about 1500, and these can be compared to Visa's 24,000 per second and PayPal's 200 transactions per second.
-Blockchain networks are pretty slow currently and that makes it a huge problem if they are to support vast amount of transaction volume at high speed like say Visa network.
+The Bitcoin network processes around seven transactions per second, Ethereum 15, Ripple about 1500, and these can be compared to Visa's 24,000 per second and PayPal's 200 transactions per second.
+Blockchain networks are pretty slow currently and that makes it a huge problem if they are to support a vast transaction volume at high speed like say Visa network.

 How scalability is being solved